-VYT auditions are open to all young people.
-VYT performers don’t have to rent or purchase costumes and there are no requirements for them to sell tickets.
-They also aren’t required to have any previous theatrical experience or formal training.
+NO!
+VYT auditions are open to all young people of all skill levels.
+Young performers in our shows aren’t required to have any previous theatrical experience or formal training.
 We just strive to recognize each child’s potential and to match their talent and skill level with the needs of each role.
-That means, our open casting gives every child in the Valley an opportunity to participate in our shows – regardless of their backgrounds.
+That means, our open casting gives every child in the Valley an opportunity to participate in our shows!

 Typically, because they need to read and memorize lines, main stage performers are at least 7 and not more than 19 years old.
 Younger people aspiring to the stage are encouraged to consider our performing arts camps and classes.
 Sometimes, however, due to the nature of a production, there are age restrictions and those will be noted in the show's audition notice.